syncfusion-content/uwp-docs/uwp/Domain-UpDown/Populating-Data.md

 ## ItemsSource

-Bind the Employees collection to the ItemsSource property of DomainUpDown:
+Bind the Employees collection to the ItemsSource property of UWP Domain UpDown:

 {% highlight XAML %}